antonpichka/library_architecture_mvvm_modify/package/README.md

 <img src="https://raw.githubusercontent.com/antonpichka/library_architecture_mvvm_modify/main/assets/roac_w_ioac.png" alt="ROAC W IOAC"/>
 </p>

+- We need to understand which classes to inherit and which classes to refactor, because if we inherit everything, we will waste a lot of time making the bodies of all methods abstract (i.e., encapsulate the code in the second methods), and If we refactor everything, we will lose the quality of the code, and this will lead to errors in the program, so it is necessary to balance between inheritance and refactoring
 - Refactoring Of Architectural Components (ROAC):
 - - Code rules
 - Inheritance Of Architectural Components (IOAC):